InfobyAdrienne/java-api-assessment/README.md

 4. Verify the setup

-After setup, you can confirm the table is set up directly and has data (if populated per above) by running this SQL query:
+After setup, you can confirm the table is set up directly and has data (if populated per above) by running these SQL queries:

 ```
 USE funding_db;